JakeAdams91/smart_lighting/README.md

 ## Features

 ### **1. Nightlight Control**
-- **Motion-activated:** all nightlights come one at dimmed brightness when any 1 detects motion.
+- **Motion-activated:** When 1 sensor detects motion, all nightlights come on at dimmed brightness.
-- **Guided-lighting:** Lights brighten as they detect motion. return to dimmed state when clear.
+- **Guided-lighting:** Lights boost brightness as they detect motion. return to dimmed state when clear.
 - **Ambient-sensitive:** Optional - Lights only activate when illuminance is below a configurable threshold.
 - **Dynamic brightness:** Adjusts brightness based on time of day.
-- **Color adaptation:** Warmer hues at at nights, cooler white midday.
+- **Color adaptation:** Warmer hues at at nights, cooler white, midday.
 - **Auto-off:** Turns off lights after a period of inactivity.
 - **Customizable thresholds:** fully configurable